 15 Secret Lifehacks for not getting REALLY SICK with a Common-cold

 1. I eat spicy food as much as possible.
-Living in Thailand for a couple years gave me a mouth that can withstand nearly any level of spicy chili peppers.
-I noticed when I was in Thailand I was only sick a few times in a couple years!
+Living in Thailand for a couple of years gave me a mouth that can withstand nearly any level of spicy chili peppers.
+I noticed when I was in Thailand I was only sick a few times in a couple of years!
 I attribute it to some degree from eating spicy food every day and nearly every meal.
-It’s my own private logic – don’t question it. :)
+It’s my own private logic – don’t question it. 🙂

 2. If I notice my nose is getting stuffed up I will immediately change to this diet: HOT, SPICY SOUP for every meal.
 I’m not joking about this hot, spicy idea.
 I usually have onions, garlic, Thai chilis, and some noodles for carbs.
 That is my diet until I’m not sick anymore.
 “The Body” quickly works out that it’s not getting anything but this, hot coffee, hot water, and bananas which form the complete sick diet for this guy.
 There is something about eating hot and spicy that keeps the nose juice flowing.
 Nose flow is GOOD because the alternative is “nose no flow” which leads to sinus headaches which leads to being more miserable that a person has a need for.